BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/general-load-order.md

 title: General Load Order Guide
 description: Setting up a solid Load Order
 published: true
-date: 2024-06-20T17:03:58.361Z
+date: 2024-06-20T17:13:08.623Z
 tags:
 editor: markdown
 dateCreated: 2024-05-01T03:29:26.549Z
 ---

 # General Load Order
 This guide will give a general overview of how to handle Mod Load Orders.
-It's not meant to be a strict prescription, but it will assist in ensuring your load order has minimal issues, and is easier to troubleshoot. **If playing in Multiplayer**, it's important to note that you must have the exact same mods and load order as the other player, including mods listed in the inactive pane or loose-file mods, or you may run into problems.
+It's not meant to be a strict prescription, but it will assist in ensuring your load order has minimal issues and is easier to troubleshoot.

+**If playing in Multiplayer, it's important to note that you must have the exact same mods and load order as the other player, including mods listed in the inactive pane or loose-file mods, or you may run into problems.**

-> Do not load these entries:
+> Do not load/delete these entries:
 > - Honour.pak
 > - DiceSet_06.pak
-> These files are from the base game itself, but show up in BG3MM.
+> These are base game files that show in the Inactive Mods pane.
 They should stay in the Inactive Mods pane.
 <!-- {blockquote:.is-danger} -->

 > A note on Mod Load Order: There are a lot of ways people reference the order in which mods load.
 You'll often hear things like: